Stationary Markov Perfect Equilibria in Discounted Stochastic Games: Discussion

-The following proposition shows that the condition of a decomposable coarser transition kernel on the atomless part is violated in this example.\footnote{Proposition~\ref{prop-levy} can also be implied by the nonexistence result in \cite{Levy2013} and our Proposition~\ref{prop-atom}.
-However, the argument in \cite{Levy2013} is deep and difficult, while our proof explicitly demonstrates why his example fails to satisfy our sufficient condition in Proposition \ref{prop-atom}.}
+The following proposition shows that the condition of a decomposable coarser transition kernel on the atomless part is violated in this example.\footnote{Proposition~\ref{prop-levy} can also be implied by the nonexistence result in \cite{LM2015} and our Theorem~\ref{thm-atom}.
+However, the argument in \cite{LM2015} is deep, and our proof explicitly demonstrates why their example fails to satisfy our sufficient condition in Theorem~\ref{thm-atom}.}

-\begin{prop} The atomless part $\big( \alpha (1-s) \big) Q'(s,x)$ of the transition probability in Levy's Example does not have a decomposable coarser transition kernel. \end{prop}
+\begin{prop} The atomless part $\tilde{Q}(s, x)U(s,1)$ of the transition probability in the Example of \cite{LM2015} does not have a decomposable coarser transition kernel. \end{prop}